velizartodorov/velizartodorov.github.io/my-app/README.md

 Go to <http://localhost:3000/>.

 That's it.
-Have fun! 🎉
+Have fun! 😎 🎉

+## TO DO 📌

+Tasks that still need to be finished:

+* fix accordion clickables
+* create design for mobile interface
+* create deployment process
+* publish portfolio on GitHub
+* add languages section and remove languages from header